koop4/LearnToReact/README.md

 ### LifeHooks

-14. ComponentDidMount and ComponentWillMount Lifehooks
+14. ComponentDidMount and ComponentWillMount lifehooks
-15. ComponentWillReceiveProps, ComponentWillUpdate and ComponentDidUpdate Lifehooks
+15. ComponentWillReceiveProps, ComponentWillUpdate and ComponentDidUpdate lifehooks